StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 On macOS platform, Chrome supports PQ, HDR10 (PQ with static metadata), HLG.
 In SDR / HDR / Hybrid mode, the macOS system will automatically perform EDR to ensure that HDR is displayed correctly.
 Chrome / Edge shared the same code thus has the same decoding ability, Safari also supports the above all HDR formats.

-*Note 1: Firefox >= 120 just added HEVC decoding support (Windows platform only, experimental, need to manually set `media.wmf.hevc.enabled=1` to enable the feature).
-Based on my testing, Firefox supports HEVC Main profile while doesn't support Main10 profile (HDR contents usually encoded with Main10 profile) yet, if the bug got fixed, I will re-test and update the table later.*
+*Note 1: Firefox >= 133 enables HEVC decoding support by default (Windows platform only).
+It also supports HEVC Main and Main10 profile (HDR contents usually encoded with Main10 profile), but doesn't seems able to render HLG/PQ correctly.*

 #### Dolby Vision Supports Status